-Action is crucial; you should never allow yourself to sit with the craving and hope that it will just go away.
-It won’t.
+Action is crucial; you should never allow yourself to sit with alcohol cravings and hope they will just disappear.
+They won’t.

 Keeping track of where and when you get the urge to drink will help you identify your triggers in future.
-By doing so, you will know which situations to avoid and what to expect if you do find yourself getting cravings.
+Over time, you will know which situations to avoid and what to expect if you do find yourself getting alcohol cravings.

-By tracking these cravings, you will soon come to realise that they don’t occur as often as you think they do.
-What many people fail to realise is that thinking about drinking during early recovery is perfectly normally.
+By tracking your cravings, you will soon realise that they don’t occur as often as you think.
+What many of you may not know is that thinking about drinking during early recovery is perfectly normal.
 Going through treatment won’t remove the triggers for your desire to drink, and this will lead you to think about it.
-These thoughts might cause you some anxiety and emotional discomfort at first, you shouldn’t fear them.
+These thoughts might cause you some anxiety and emotional discomfort initially, but you shouldn’t fear them.
 If you keep track of every time your thought becomes a craving, you might realise it’s actually a pretty rare occurrence.

-Alcohol cravings in early sobriety can be very hard to overcome.
-Taking the time to plan your response by learning some simple techniques, to help you cope with alcohol cravings will make relapse prevention much easier.
+Alcohol cravings in early sobriety can be tough to overcome.
+Taking the time to plan your defence by learning some simple techniques to help you cope with alcohol cravings will make relapse prevention much easier.
 Most rehab centres will provide ongoing support when you leave via peer mentoring.
 If you do not have access to a support group after completing addiction treatment, you should join one.
 Organisations in the UK that can provide help with recovery from alcohol addiction include:

 - Alcoholics Anonymous (AA) provide groups and support for people struggling with alcohol addiction and recovery.

 - London Friend offers help across London to support LGBT support groups and counselling to help with any health issue, including alcohol addiction.

 - Turning Point provides health and social care services in England and supports people with learning disabilities, unemployment, and drug and alcohol problems.